 Author

 Kelly is the co-founder and co-owner (with her daughter Erinn) of the ever popular, Kelly's Bake Shoppe, where 1000's flock to on a weekly basis.
-She lives in downtown Burlington with her husband Ken.
-You can find Kelly developing new content and recipes, creating marketing content and building new business ideas with her daughter Erinn.
-They are now writing their 2nd cookbook that is due to come out in 2020.
+She lives in Grey County with her two cats Daisy & Tuna.
+You can find Kelly developing and creating marketing content and building new business ideas with her daughter Erinn.
+They have the ever popular podcast: Cupcakes and Consciousness on Apple and Spotify.
+Tune into their latest shows.
+Kelly & Erinn are now writing their 2nd cookbook that is due to come out in winter 2023.

 Write A Comment